hangarr/py11ocvex/README.md

 1. Python first attempts to load the `py11ocvex` Python subpackage, and
 2. Fails to load and properly initialize the C/C++ extension.

 The naming approach in this "flat-layout" example circumvents this problem.
-Alternatively, and different file and folder layout may also avoid the problem and may be preferable for new projects.
+Alternatively, different file and folder layouts may also avoid the problem, and may be preferable for new projects.

 ## References: